Sugar is Sugar By Any Other Name… But Is It Really?

 Cupcake’s Agave Frosting

 This is where Xylitol (which is a polyol) sweetly comes into the picture.
 Xylitol is a natural sweetener and diabetes.org.uk states: “Polyols contain carbohydrates and calories, but they have fewer calories and less of an effect on blood glucose levels than sucrose (sugar)”.
 This is why The Heavenly Cake Company spend time researching and creating these Xylitol delights for all your special occasions.
+Please note that Xylitol is fatally toxic for dogs (even a tiny amount, so don’t even go there) and not recommended for babies.

 Combining sugars with spelt flour rather than white wheat flour provides benefits.
 Spelt flour is a natural and ancient flour which retains vital vitamins, minerals and fibre.
 This slows sugar entering the bloodstream.